10 Common Indoor Plant Problems and How to Fix Them

 Wilted Leaves - Soil staying wet for too long

-When a houseplant doesn't have proper drainage and is dense, the houseplant won't be able to absorb water properly which can lead to leaf drop and even root rot.
+When a houseplant doesn’t have proper drainage and is dense, the houseplant won’t be able to absorb water properly which can lead to leaf drop and even root rot.
+Plant wilting can occur even if the plant is fully watered, indicating potential root rot if proper care is not resumed.
 To help your plant thrive long term and prevent root rot, you need to amend your soil by adding something like perlite, orchid bark or horticultural charcoal.
 And always make sure to use a planter that has drainage holes.

 Overwatering